 Managing Conflict of Interest

-Whenever an individual has a financial or personal interest in any matter coming before the board of director, the affected person shall a) fully disclose the nature of the interest and b) withdraw from discussion, lobbying, and voting on the matter.
+Whenever an individual who is subject to the Association’s Policy on Conflict of Interest and Confidentiality (“Conflict of Interest Policy”) has a financial or personal interest in any matter coming before the Board of Directors, or any other circumstances arise which represents a conflict of interest under the Conflict of Interest Policy, the individual shall fully comply with the disclosure requirements and other requirements set forth in the Conflict of Interest Policy.

 Any transaction or vote involving a potential conflict of interest shall be approved only when a majority of disinterested officers determine that it is in the best interest of the organization to do so.
 The minutes of meetings at which such votes are taken shall record the disclosure of COI and abstention of the disclosing individual.